rocket-pool/RPIPs/tokenomics-explainers/003-rework-foundation.md

 ### ETH-only Validator ROIs (Saturn 1)
 Zooming in to a single operator, the easiest way to look at the impact of lower bonds is by considering ETH-only validators and looking at their ROI.
 As we can see - we get dramatically higher ROIs for the same commission (or, equivalently, can get the same ROI with dramatically lower commission).
 The takeaway is simple from a capital efficiency point of view – smaller bonds are better.

-TODO -- update circle and legend text to 5%. make x axis go from 3-7%. ideally samus has the final version of code; if not, searching for "arrowstyle" in discord gives code to make an earlier version of this chart.
 <img src="../assets/tokenomics-explainers/003-figure-7.png" alt="Figure 7"></br>
 _Figure 7 - ROI based on NO commission share and ETH bond per validator_